DeBaker1974/ospf-otel-lab/readme.md

-# Containerlab OSPF Simulation with OTEL, NetFlow, and SNMP
+# Building a Unified Network Observability Lab with Elastic and Containerlab

 ## Introduction